HermannBjorgvin/ubuntu-dev-playbook/README.md

 - Download VPN conf file from Unifi for Home VPN
 - Rename VPN file to `Home.conf`, go to network settings to add VPN, pick import from file

+- Run `nordvpn login` to login to nordvpn
+- Optionally run `nordvpn autoconnect enabled` to autoconnect to opitmal server or `nordvpn set autoconnect enabled Iceland` for the Icelandic server.

 ## Choices left to make

 ### Font for terminal and programming: